UW-GAC/django-anvil-consortium-manager/docs/quickstart.rst

   Note that you can have multiple Workspace adapters, but only one Account adapter.

-4. If you would like to use the templates provided with the app, add the ``"anvil_consortium_manager.context_processors.workspace_adapter"`` context processor to your settings file.
-This allows the templates to know about which types of workspace adapters that are registered (step 3), and then display links to the correct URLs.

-5. Add account linking settings to your settings file.
+4. Add account linking settings to your settings file.

   .. code-block:: python